 Clean Dashboards for Quick Info

-Your clients are like you in this respect: They’re busy.
+Your clients are busy.
 They want quick, easy access to important data that will show them the success of your efforts.

 Dashboards are, effectively, the “executive summary” of your reporting.
 They give an overall, succinct view of how your SEO efforts are generating a positive return on investment (ROI) for your clients.